FunkinCrew/Funkin/README.md

 ## Features

-> 1-18 Key Support
+> 1-INF Key Support

 What does this mean?
 Well, now if you want, you can choose a different amount of arrows / keys!
-(Aka different from 4), this feature only goes up to 18 however, because anything more than that would probably be too intensive and would use a lot of resources (also yes 1 key is a thing lol).
+(Aka different from 4), this feature goes up to infinity because you can add your own sets of keys (also yes 1 key is a thing lol).

 > Full mod support with Polymod (with a mod loader)!